Live Broadcast Date: Thursday, June 17, 2021

 The very nature of major depression often defeats our best therapeutic efforts.
 How can clients change when they have no hope or interest?
 When can’t they concentrate and have no energy?
 When are they immobilized?

 It is not surprising that treatment-resistant depression often defies the efforts of skilled therapists and effective medications, leaving clients defeated and discouraged or even more depressed.
 Even though diagnoses of depression correlate highly with a history of trauma, we generally do not treat depression as a trauma-related disorder.

 How can we help chronically depressed individuals more effectively?

-Using interventions drawn from Sensorimotor Psychotherapy, you will learn to help clients relate to their depressive symptoms with curiosity and mindfulness – rather than identifying with them – and to understand them as symptoms communicated by trauma-related parts of the personality.
-This webinar will offer techniques for transforming the physical and cognitive symptoms through changes in posture, breath and energy.
+Using interventions drawn from Sensorimotor Psychotherapy, you will learn to help clients relate to their depressive symptoms with curiosity and mindfulness – rather than identify with them – and understand them as symptoms communicated by trauma-related parts of the personality.
+This Treatment-Resistant Depression webinar offers techniques for transforming the physical and cognitive symptoms of chronic depression through changes in posture, breath, and energy.

 By the end of this course you will be able to —

 - Understand depression as a somatic state, not just a psychological state

 - Identify 3 cognitive schemas that reinforce depressive states